 We do not cut any corners to increase our profit.

-If you are a number cruncher, consider a litter to be worth $10500 on average.
-(Based on a healthy average litter size of 3.5, not the 8 or 10 pups per litter some mindless idiots produce) Subtract average expenses for food and upkeep, vet, cleaning, registration, heating, cooling, health tests, taxes, travel, apportioned purchase price of the parents, phone, advertising, C-sections, supplies, webhosting, kennel building maintenance and depreciation (on a base price of about 65k) and so on and so on of $5000 for each year/litter.
-Leaves a profit of $5500.
+If you are a number cruncher, consider a litter to be worth $12000 on average.
+(Based on a healthy average litter size of 3.5, not the 8 or 10 pups per litter some mindless idiots produce) Subtract average expenses for food and upkeep, vet, cleaning, registration, heating, cooling, health tests, taxes, travel, apportioned purchase price of the parents, phone, advertising, C-sections, supplies, webhosting, kennel building maintenance and depreciation (on a base price of about 65k) and so on and so on of $6000 for each year/litter.
+Leaves a profit of $6000.
 Nice.
 Now divide that by the time that goes into breeding, whelping and raising the pups and keeping the parents as well as extensive communication with hundreds of potential clients, Havanese lovers and previous clients, about 350 hours for the year, shooting low and not even including any playtime our family spends with the pups (admittedly for our own pleasure) and your number is: 15.70 Dollars per hour.
-The actual figure is probably even less, but for arguments’ sake let’s say I earn $15.70 an hour, before taxes.
-Maybe now you see why puppy mills whose average litter of 6 is probably worth only $5000-6000 with buildings to depreciate and staff to pay have no choice other than cutting every corner they can cut.
+The actual figure is probably even less, but for arguments’ sake let’s say I earn $17 an hour, before taxes.
+Maybe now you see why puppy mills whose average litter of 5 may only be worth $5000-6000 wholesale and with buildings to depreciate and staff to pay have no choice other than cutting every corner they can cut.
 And of course they have to pick females who produce 6 or 8 or even 10 pups while neglecting the real important selection criteria such as health history.
 Otherwise, they would not stay in business at all.
 I don’t know how they do it; their revenue does not even cover my costs.
 Minimal expenses (for care, food, vet, testing, upbringing, etc.), volume and quick turnover is everything in that situation.
 Scares me.

 We understand that there are breeders across the country who sell their dogs at a lower price, some at a higher price than ours.
 We strongly recommend to check out your “breeder” before you buy a puppy that will hopefully be your healthy companion for the next 12-15 years.